Halle Berry Shares Seductive Photo On Instagram

 Halle Berry often shares messages on Instagram about self-love and self-acceptance, inspiring her fans with her insights into healthy living and inner beauty.
-As previously reported in Inquisitr, Berry has been very public lately about her rigorous approach to training and physical fitness, in preparation for roles in John Wick 3, and her directorial debut, Bruised.
+As previously reported by the Inquisitr, Berry has been very public lately about her rigorous approach to training and physical fitness, in preparation for roles in John Wick 3 and her directorial debut, Bruised.

 Bruised will mark a major turning point in Berry’s career, making her first feature as a director.
 She also stars in the movie, and is one of its producers.
-Berry plays the role of a disgraced MMA named Jackie, aka Justice, who has to face off against a rising-star opponent, as well as meet the challenges of motherhood.
+Berry plays the role of a disgraced MMA fighter named Jackie, aka Justice, who has to face off against a rising-star opponent, as well as meet the challenges of motherhood.
 Berry will work with the fight choreographers from the John Wick movies, and the star has shared previously about the intensity of her training.

 Her hard work definitely seems to be paying off, and Berry shared a photo Wednesday on Instagram that showed off glimpses of her killer physique.
 In the shadowy image, Berry leans forward toward the camera, her face partially obscured by her flowing locks and dark shadows.
 The background of the image is pitch-black, and her skin glows against the dark background.
 The photo shows off Berry’s chiseled jawline, elegant neckline, and sculpted shoulders.
 Her mouth is open seductively, and she appears to be wearing a plain black top with thin straps.